 This organizing manual highlights a range of tactics that unions and other workers can use to fight sexual harassment, including training sessions, contract language, job actions -- and more.

 Camille Colatosti wrote for Labor Notes from 1989 to 1992.
-She covered the concerns of women, as well as public, health care, and other service sector workers.
-She currently is teaching at Wayne State University in Detroit.
+She covered the concerns of women workers as well as public, health care, and other service sector workers.

 - Defining sexual harassment

 - Stopping harassment from co-workers

 - Resources: books, videos, organizations, and more